 3) "Trans Atlantic Threats" Discussion on new strategies being employed by terrorists and radical Islamists, and the counter-terror strategies to combat them, inside Europe, Canada and the United States.
 European and American legislators will address and analyze these various issues in their respective realms.

-Dr. Phares has written seven books on the Middle East and published hundreds of articles in newspapers and scholarly publications such as Global Affairs, Middle East Quarterly, the Journal of South Asian and Middle East Studies and the Journal of International Security.
-He has appeared on CNN, MSNBC, Fox News, NBC, CBS, ABC, PBS, BBC, al Jazeera, al Hurra, as well as on radio broadcasts.
+Dr. Phares has written twelve books on the Middle East including Future Jihad, the War of Ideas and The Confrontation, and published hundreds of articles in newspapers such as The Washington Times, The Wall Street Journal.
+The Denver Post, the Seattle Times, the Oregon Times, the Boston Herald, Le Figaro, el Pais, and scholarly publications such as Global Affairs, Middle East Quarterly, the Journal of South Asian and Middle East Studies and the Journal of International Security.
+He has appeared on CNN, MSNBC, Fox News, NBC, CBS, ABC, PBS, BBC, Russia Today, VOA, NPR International, al Arabiya, al Jazeera, al Hurra, as well as on many radio broadcasts.

-Aside from serving on the boards of several national and international think tanks and human rights associations, Dr. Phares has testified before the US Senate Subcommittees on the Middle East and South East Asia, the House Committees on International Relations and Homeland Security and regularly conducts congressional and State Department briefings, and he was the author of the memo that introduced UNSCR 1559 in 2004.
+Aside from serving on the boards of several national and international think tanks and human rights associations, Dr. Phares has testified since 1997 before the US Senate Subcommittees on the Middle East and South East Asia, the House Committees on International Relations and Homeland Security and regularly conducts congressional briefings, and he was the author of the memo that introduced UNSCR 1559 in 2004.